navigation

 5. Arrange furniture correctly

-Exterior walls are generally somewhat colder than interior walls, meaning they are particularly good at absorbing moisture (as in the bedroom).
+Exterior walls are generally somewhat colder than interior walls, meaning they are particularly good at absorbing moisture.
 Position furniture slightly away from the wall to ensure good air circulation and prevent mould.

 6. Avoid leaving windows in the tilted position for too long